 When I was a kid, my first dream was to be a writer.
 I had read The Chronicles of Narnia, and I wanted to be the kind of person who writes stories like that.
 Then I started taking drawing classes, and I loved them.
 I realized I wanted to tell stories through the visual medium of art.

-What are the professors like at Calvin?
+What are your art professors at Calvin like?

-How has Calvin challenged you?
+How has the art department challenged you?

 As an artist, I’m thinking a lot more about the images I’m making.
 The visual rhetoric class at Calvin really helped me understand how we’re always saying something through the images we make.
-I’ve been thinking a lot about questions of race—like, how do I, as a white person, represent a black person in my art?
+I’ve been thinking a lot about questions of race—like, how do I, as a white person, represent a Black person in my art?
 Am I representing them in a good way?
 Am I just falling into a stereotype?
 Calvin has definitely challenged me to think deeply about what I’m creating.

-I’ve been thinking about this whole idea of mindfulness that I’ve been learning about from Calvin’s Center for Counseling and Wellness.
-It’s this practice of being conscious of your surroundings and what you’re seeing and feeling.
+I’ve been thinking about the whole idea of mindfulness that I’ve been learning about from Calvin’s Center for Counseling and Wellness.
+It’s the practice of being conscious of your surroundings and what you’re seeing and feeling.
 Sometimes in Christianity, we feel like we always have to be happy.
 In mindfulness, you’re given a space where you can be sad and you can grieve.
 Being honest about my feelings is hard because it feels like I’m not controlling them, but it’s the only way that I can truly give that control back to God.